-esrally download --distribution-version=7.5.1 --target-os=linux target-arch esrally download --distribution-version=7.5.1 --target-arch=x86_64 car
+esrally download --distribution-version=7.5.1 --target-os=linux target-arch esrally download --distribution-version=7.5.1 --target-arch=x86_64 car esrally race --track=geonames --car="4gheap,ea"

 Specifies the name of the target CPU architecture for which an artifact should be downloaded.
 By default this value is automatically derived based on the CPU architecture Rally is run.
 This command line flag is only applicable to the download subcommand and allows to download an artifact for a different CPU architecture.
 Example: